mlarreboure/kenyacovidtracker/public/timeseries.utf8.md

 <font size="5">**Gender violence**</font>

-We ask married/cohabitant female respondents whether their husband/partners have (i) threaten to harm them or someone close to them, (ii) hit, slapped, kicked, or physically hurt them, and (iii) forced them to perform sexual acts.*
+We ask married/cohabitant female respondents whether their husband/partner has (i) threaten to harm them or someone close to them, (ii) hit, slapped, kicked, or physically hurt them, and (iii) forced them to perform sexual acts.*
-preserve990e082ba54d5aa4
+preservef273818e3800f6a4
   *This plot shows data only for the share of female respondents that were surveyed by a female field officer, and are currently married or living with a partner.
 This sub-sample accounts for ~55% of all married/cohabitant females in the study sample, and ~36% of all females.

 ***

 <font size="5">**Violence in the household**</font>
 We ask: (i) Over the past 14 days, has there been a higher than usual amount of fights with members of your household?, and (ii) In the past 14 days, did you or your partner ever beat any of the children living in this household?
-preserve0e26b9484b562b57
+preservece940fd5d96997fb

 ***